 Pressure Cooker Beef Stew

 - 1 cup red wine

 - 6 oz. tomato paste

-- 1.5 lbs. baby yellow potatoes - larger ones cut in half or quarters
+- 1.5 lbs baby potatoes cut larger ones in half or quarters

-- 5 medium carrots - cut into 2-inch chucks
+- 5 medium carrots peeled, cut into 2-inch chunks

 - Season beef with 1 Tbsp. salt and 2 tsp. pepper.
 Using sauté setting on Instant Pot - once hot add 2 Tbsp. oil and thoroughly brown beef.
 Do this in two batches and do not stir too frequently.
 After the first batch, add 1 Tbsp. of oil.
 You want a good sear on each side of each piece.
 Set beef aside.

-- Continuing on sauté setting - add 1 Tbsp. oil, onion, garlic, celery, mushrooms, and bay leaf.
+- Continuing on sauté setting - add onion, garlic, celery, mushrooms, and bay leaf.
 Cook for about 5 minutes, stirring frequently, making sure to scrap up any bits on bottom.

 - Then add Worcestershire sauce, wine, tomato paste, thyme, and rosemary to pot, bring up to boil, and cook for at least 5 minutes - more time is okay.
 Stirring occasionally.

-- Lastly, add beef, stock, potatoes, and carrots, 1 Tbsp. salt, and 1 tsp. black pepper, then mix well.
+- Lastly, add beef, stock, potatoes, and carrots, then mix well.
 Close lid and set manual time for 10 minutes at high pressure.

 - Serve and enjoy!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 TO FIND OUT MORE VISIT OUR DISCLOSURE PAGE.

 I grew up eating pot roast as a kid and always loved it.
 This recipe however, blew my shorts off like a ornery ole' Hurricane without suspenders!